sergeykomlach/AdvancedBiometricPromptCompat/README.md

 It all depends on the specific case.
 I have come across several options that can be divided into several groups.
 1) We know how the "Manager" defined and can add "dummy manager" into the `biometric-api` module, for example [MiuiFaceManagerImpl](https://github.com/shivatejapeddi/miuiframework/blob/cd456214274c046663aefce4d282bea0151f1f89/sources/android/hardware/miuiface/MiuiFaceManagerImpl.java).
 Unfortunately, this approach is not always possible to use.

-First, starting with Android 9 appears were restrictions [restrictions]( https://developer.android.com/distribute/best-practices/develop/restrictions-non-sdk-interfaces) on the use of non-public APIs.
-This limitation can be circumvented, BUT…
+First, starting with Android 9 appears [restrictions]( https://developer.android.com/distribute/best-practices/develop/restrictions-non-sdk-interfaces) on the use of non-public APIs.
+This limitation can be [circumvented](https://github.com/tiann/FreeReflection), BUT…

 Secondly - anyway, the manager considered here uses system permissions, and as a result, a SecurityException will be thrown when we tried to get "Manager"  instance.